 If your family is the walking type, consider heading over the Brooklyn Bridge from Manhattan to visit Brooklyn Bridge Park.
 The 85-acre Brooklyn Bridge Park stretches 1.3 miles along the East River shoreline.
 Construction broke ground in January 2009, so some parts of the park are yet to be developed, but with multiple piers and park areas, there’s plenty to explore.
 Pier 6’s Water Lab, with a water-jet field and water channel, is a perfect play area for a hot day.
 Swing Valley features ten swing sets of varying sizes, as well as Tarzan ropes.
 There’s slide mountain, with slides, jungle gyms and climbing structures.
 And all of this is just at Pier 6!
 In others areas of the park, you’ll find Jane’s Carousel, Main Street’s water-edge views of Manhattan and rolling lawns, numerous other play areas, fishing – and the Brooklyn Bridge Wine Bar, when Mom and Dad are ready for a break!

 Planning family adventures can be rather stressful, especially when it involves young ones in the biggest city in the world.
-If you’re looking to save a buck and see some of the city’s most exciting attractions, take a look at the aforementioned list for your weekend away.
+If you’re looking to save a buck and see some of the most exciting NYC attractions, take a look at the aforementioned list for your weekend away.